coopdevs/certbot_nginx/README.md

 for example by [Passing Variables On The Command Line](http://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#passing-variables-on-the-command-line) `--extra-vars "letsencrypt_staging=yes"`

-This will result in use of [Let's Encrypt Staging Environment](https://letsencrypt.org/docs/staging-environment/) and reducing chance of running up agains rate limits.
+This will result in use of [Let's Encrypt Staging Environment](https://letsencrypt.org/docs/staging-environment/) and reducing chance of running up against rate limits.

 License
 -------